manojskills/messaging-apis/packages/messaging-api-telegram/README.md

 ### Error Handling

 `messaging-api-telegram` uses [axios](https://github.com/axios/axios) as HTTP client.
 We use [axios-error](https://github.com/Yoctol/messaging-apis/tree/master/packages/axios-error) package to wrap API error instances for better formatting error messages.
-Directly `console.log` on the error instance will return formatted message.
+Directly calling `console.log` with the error instance will return formatted message.
 If you'd like to get the axios `request`, `response`, or `config`, you can still get them via those keys on the error instance.

 ```js
 client.getWebhookInfo().catch((error) => {